Dandi March- Relevance for UPSC Exam

-- British India government under Viceroy Lord Irwin decline Gandhiji’s minimum demands which included self-government by Indians.
+- British Indian government under Viceroy Lord Irwin declined Gandhiji’s minimum demands which included self-government by Indians.

 - On 12th March 1930, Gandhiji decided to launch salt satyagraha from Sabarmati with 78 followers on a 241-mile march to the coastal town of Dandi on the Arabian Sea.

 - At Dandi, Gandhiji and his supporters were to break salt law by making salt from the seawater.